HamishPayne/CODE-WORDS/References/People/readme.md

-# This is an archive of all the people I have discovered this semester
+# This is an archive of the people I have discovered this semester

 ## [Andy Simionato](http://www.andysimionato.com/)
 ## [Karen Ann Donnachie](http://www.karenanndonnachie.com/)